 Dean's Honor List.
-All undergraduate students in the School of Business with a semester grade-point average of 3.5 or higher are recognized on the Dean's Honor List.
+All undergraduate students in the School of Business with a semester grade-point average of 3.3 or higher are recognized on the Dean's Honor List.

 Honors.
 Honors for excellence in scholarship are awarded at Commencement to a limited number of students graduating with the degree Bachelor of Science in Business.
 The number so honored will not exceed 10 percent of the graduating class in the School for that year.
-Graduates whose grade-point averages are 3.9 or higher and who complete at least 60 credits at Indiana University are graduated with "Highest Distinction"; those whose grade-point averages are 3.65 or higher and who complete at least 60 credits at Indiana University are graduated with "High Distinction."
-The remainder of the 10 percent are graduated with "Distinction."
+Graduates whose grade-point averages are 3.65 or higher and who complete at least 60 credits in residence at Indiana University are graduated "With High Distinction."
+The remainder of the 10 percent are graduated "With Distinction."
 Graduates receiving these honors have them so noted on their diplomas and in the Commencement program and are eligible to wear the cream and crimson fourragère at Commencement.